 Here $|0\rangle$ is the empty state and $\{{\cal N}\} = \{{\cal N}_{\vec{\alpha}}: \forall \vec{\alpha}\}$ is the set of integers giving the occupation number of each particle state. $N = \sum_{\vec{\alpha}} {\cal N}_{\vec{\alpha}}$ is the total number of axions in volume $V$.

-For the purpose of describing the cold dark matter axion fluid with aveage number density ${1 \over m} \rho(\vec{x},t)$ and average velocity field $\vec{v}(\vec{x},t)$ we choose as ONC set of wavefunctions the wavefucntion of Eq.~(\ref{psi}) and spatial modulations thereof with waveector $\vec{k}$:
+For the purpose of describing the cold dark matter axion fluid with average number density ${1 \over m} \rho(\vec{x},t)$ and average velocity field $\vec{v}(\vec{x},t)$ we choose a set of ONC wavefunctions as the wavefucntion of Eq.~(\ref{psi}) and spatial modulations thereof with wavevector $\vec{k}$:

 If the axion fluid is homogeneous and at rest, this ONC set of wavefunctions would simply be